 In its recent credit rating report on Aurizon Network, Standard & Poor's considered three 'peer comparators,' although it acknowledged the difficulty of selecting appropriate peers 'largely because of the business model and environments in which [Aurizon Network] operates.'
 While noting a similar business model to Brookfield WA Rail Pty Ltd, Standard & Poor's also considered APT Pipelines and DBNGP Trust to be suitable peers.
-In Table 3.2, which includes the peers considered by Standard & Poor's, we find that Aurizon Network's forecast credit metrics are similar to the BBB rated Brookfield WA Rail (Brookfield) metrics, and are much stronger than the BBB rated APT Pipelines.
-Brookfield has the same BBB credit rating as APT Pipelines despite stronger metrics, which is likely to reflect the more secure cash flow position of APT Pipelines.
-A significant portion of APT Pipelines' revenue is subject to economic regulation, and it has long term contracts with its customers.
+In Table 3.2, which includes the peers considered by Standard & Poor's, we find that Aurizon's forecast credit metrics are similar to the BBB rated Brookfield WA Rail (Brookfield) metrics, and are much stronger than the BBB rated APT Pipelines.
+Brookfield has the same BBB credit rating as APT Pipelines.
+A significant portion of APT Pipelines revenue is subject to economic regulation, and it has long term contracts with its customers.